OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 Step 2 - Upgrade OpenNebula
 ---------------------------

-Update your OpenNebula packages by following **Upgrading from OpenNebula X.Y** document from official `OpenNebula Documentation <https://docs.opennebula.org/>`__ for the version you are upgrading to.

-Take into account that step 5, "Update Configuration Files" is automated with ``onecfg``, so no need for manual configuration files editing as indicated in the public documentation guide.
-Onecfg configuration tool completely automates the step by running ``onecfg upgrade``.
-Follow :ref:`onecfg upgrade <cfg_upgrade>` documentation on how to upgrade and troubleshoot the configurations.
+Upgrade your OpenNebula packages by following the :ref:`Upgrades <upgrade>` chapter for a specific OpenNebula version you are upgrading from and to.
+Take into account that step **Update Configuration Files** in **Enterprise Edition** can be fully automated by running ``onecfg upgrade``.
+Follow the :ref:`onecfg upgrade <cfg_upgrade>` documentation on how to upgrade and troubleshoot the configurations.

 .. important::

    It's necessary to upgrade your current OpenNebula directly to **5.10.2** or later, which supports the automatic configuration backups.
 Also, configuration upgrade must be done after each OpenNebula upgrade!

-After ``onecfg upgrade`` follow the rest steps from **Upgrading from OpenNebula X.Y** document.
+After ``onecfg upgrade`` follow the rest steps from OpenNebula upgrade document.
 It might be necessary to upgrade database, or do some other OpenNebula version-specific steps.

 Step 3 - Validation
 -------------------